 - (1) Except for Mr. Hartman, the address of each director nominees is c/o HMS Income Fund, Inc., 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
 The address for Mr. Hartman is 1300 Post Oak Boulevard, Suite 8000, Houston, TX 77056-6118.
-The age given for each of our directors is as of April 21, 2014. - (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified. - (3) Each of the Interested Directors is an "interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act.
-Ms. Schugart is an interested person because of her affiliation with our Adviser, Hines and Hines Securities Inc., our dealer manager (the "Dealer Manager"). - (4) Pursuant to the terms of investment sub-advisory agreement among our Adviser, Main Street, MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street ("MSC Adviser") and us (the "Sub-Advisory Agreement"), MSC Adviser provides our Adviser with sub-advisory services.
+The age given for each of our directors is as of April 30, 2015. - (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified. - (3) Pursuant to the terms of investment sub-advisory agreement among our Adviser, Main Street, MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street ("MSC Adviser") and us (the "Sub-Advisory Agreement"), MSC Adviser provides our Adviser with sub-advisory services.
 We refer to our Adviser and Sub-Adviser, collectively, as our "Advisers."
 Pursuant to the terms of the Sub-Advisory Agreement, and for so long as the Sub-Adviser acts as our Sub-Adviser, whether pursuant to the Sub-Advisory Agreement or otherwise, the Sub-Adviser may select a nominee who shall be nominated to serve as a member of our board of directors.
-Our Sub-Adviser has nominated Mr. Hartman, who is considered an "interested person" because of his affiliation with Main Street.
+Our Sub-Adviser has nominated Mr. Hartman, who is considered an "interested person" because of his affiliation with Main Street. - (4) Ms. Schugart is an interested person of the Company because of her affiliation with our Adviser, Hines and Hines Securities Inc., our dealer manager (the "Dealer Manager").